guilgautier/DPPy/README.rst

        cd <directory_of_your_choice>
        git clone https://github.com/guilgautier/DPPy.git

-3. Otherwise simply dowload the project
+3. Otherwise simply download the project

 4. In any case, install the project with